hossaintamim/hossaintamim.github.io/_pages/about.md

     var modal = document.getElementById("fullscreenModal");
     modal.style.display = "none";
     }
+       window.onload = function() {
             // Static array of quotes
             const quotes = [
                 { text: "The best way to predict the future is to create it.", author: "Peter Drucker" }, { text: "Success is not final, failure is not fatal: It is the courage to continue that counts.", author: "Winston Churchill" }, { text: "What you do speaks so loudly that I cannot hear what you say.", author: "Ralph Waldo Emerson" }, { text: "Life is 10% what happens to us and 90% how we react to it.", author: "Charles R. Swindoll" }, { text: "Your time is limited, don't waste it living someone else's life.", author: "Steve Jobs" }, { text: "Do not go where the path may lead, go instead where there is no path and leave a trail.", author: "Ralph Waldo Emerson" }, { text: "In the middle of difficulty lies opportunity.", author: "Albert Einstein" }, { text: "Success usually comes to those who are too busy to be looking for it.", author: "Henry David Thoreau" }, { text: "The only way to do great work is to love what you do.", author: "Steve Jobs" }, { text: "Hardships often prepare ordinary people for an extraordinary destiny.", author: "C.S.
 Lewis" }
             ];

             // Function to get a random quote function getRandomQuote() {
                 const randomIndex = Math.floor(Math.random() * quotes.length);
                 return quotes[randomIndex];
             }

             // Display a random quote
             const quoteOfTheDay = getRandomQuote();
             document.getElementById("quote").innerText = `"${quoteOfTheDay.text}"`;
             document.getElementById("author").innerText = `- ${quoteOfTheDay.author}`;
+        };
 </script>